Advice for Healthy Living

 Sattva is the pure, creative influence which upholds virtue, devotion, courage, skill, intellect, memory and wisdom in human life.
 Cultivate Sattva for health, happiness, strength, immunity, longevity and spiritual progress.
 The following factors increase Sattva in the mind and Ojas in the physiology:

-Rajas represents the impulse to action.
-Rajas creates a competitive action-orientation.
-With this comes a tendency to anger, loss of self-control, and violence, along with all associated negative consequences.
+Rajas represents the impulse to action, but it is action without a direction, like going in circles.
+Thus, Rajas is associated with anxiety, anger, loss of self-control, and violence, along with all associated negative consequences.
 The following factors increase Rajas:

 When Tamas dominates the mind, there will follow a tendency to inertia, dullness, corruption and other forms of negativity.
 Tamas is associated with depression.
 The following factors increase Tamas: